Normal view

 Want to take user interaction to the next level?

-If you’re running an eLearning, support-based, or membership site, adding a live chat feature can make a significant impact.
-It allows users to ask questions about course material or get help with platform features.
+If you’re running an eLearning, support-based, or membership site, adding a live chat feature can make a big difference.
+It allows users to ask questions about course material, get help with platform features, or feel supported as part of a larger group.

 View LiveChat preview

-Learn more about it in our guide on how to add live chat in WordPress.
+You can follow our tutorial on how to add free live chat in WordPress to get started.

 An example of a live chat room, created using BuddyBoss

-Hop over to our guide on how to create chat rooms in WordPress to learn more.
+Check out our guide on how to create chat rooms in WordPress to learn more about adding this functionality to your site.

 Bonus Tip: Detect Design Issues with Visual Regression Testing 🕵️